zipvilization/Zipvilization/world/solumworld/index.md

 ---

-# World → Territory → Colonist
+# From World to Territory

-A useful way to understand the visual architecture is through scale.
+A useful way to understand the graphical architecture is through scale.

 ## World

 At the highest level, we observe Zipvilization globally.

-Territorial distribution.

 Dormant Land.

 Permanent Nature.

+Colonized Territory.

 Large territorial structures.

 Global development.

+## Region

+Moving closer reveals the distribution and relationship of territorial structures.

+Kingdoms.

+States.

+Cities.

+Farms where scale allows them to remain meaningful.

 ## Territory

-As observation moves closer, individual territorial structures become more relevant.

-Kingdom.

-State.

-City.

-Farm.

-Developmental state.

-## Colonist

-At closer scale, the Human participant behind a territorial position becomes observable through their Zipvilization identity and state.
+At some point, the question changes.

+We are no longer asking:

+> **What does this part of Zipvilization look like?**

+We are asking:

+> **What is happening inside this Colonist's Territory?**

-This transition leads naturally from SolumWorld into SolumView.
+That is the natural transition from SolumWorld to SolumView.

+---

+# One World, Two Scales of Exploration

+SolumWorld and SolumView do not represent different worlds.

+They represent different observational scales of the same world.

+A City visible from SolumWorld should remain the same City when entered through SolumView.

+Its Colonist does not change.

+Its Territory does not change.

+Its maturity does not change.

+Its history does not change.

+Only the level of detail changes.

+> **One world.**
+>
+> **Different scales of observation.**

 ---